forewing/csgo-rcon/README.md

 c := rcon.New("10.114.51.41:27015", "password", time.Seconds * 2)
 ```

 3. Execute commands use `*Client.Execute(cmd string)`.
+Execute once if no "\n" provided.
+Return result message and nil on success, empty string and an error on failure.

-On success, a message and nil error will be returned.
-On failure, an empty message and error will be returned.
+    If cmd includes "\n", it is treated as a script file.
+Splitted and trimmed into lines.
+Line starts with "//" will be treated as comment and ignored.
+When all commands seccess, concatted messages and nil will be returned.
+Once failed, concatted previous succeeded messages and an error will be returned.

 ## Command Line Tool